 The resistance of a starch material to digestion is associated to the extent of starch availability to enzymatic hydrolysis in the human digestive system.
 Resistant starch (RS) is a dietary fibre that does not get digested in the small intestine and has potential human health benefits.
 RS is influenced by the degree of gelatinization, and amylopectin branch chain length distribution (Abioye et al., 2017).
 Other factors affecting food RS content are amylose/amylopectin ratio, the degree of milling, heat applied under moist conditions, cooling, α-amylase inhibitors, and non-starch polysaccharides.
-The limited information of RS in cassava flours showed high levels of RS in the ranges from 5.0–19.6% recorded in cassava flour samples, which were characteristic of C-type X-ray diffraction pattern, highly associated with slow or incomplete digestion in vitro and in vivo (Mejía‐Agüero et al., 2012).
+There is limited information on RS content in cassava flour.
+Mejía‐Agüero et al., (2012) reported high levels of RS in the range of 5.0–19.6% for cassava flour samples with characteristic C-type X-ray diffraction pattern, which are known to highly associated with slow or incomplete digestion in vitro and in vivo (.
 Enzymatic susceptibility of cassava starches was due to amylose/amylopectin ratio, crystalline structure, and granular structure.
-Mejía‐Agüero et al. (2012) reported that the inverse relationship between RS and α-amylolysis index were due to limited accessibility of amylase enzymes to RS zones in the starch granule.
-Similarly, (Mtunguja et al., 2016b) reported negative correlation coefficient between α-amylolysis and amylose content of cassava starch.
+Mejía‐Agüero et al. (2012) also observed inverse relationship between RS and α-amylolysis index which was reported to be due to limited accessibility of amylase enzymes to RS zones in the starch granule.
+Similarly, (Mtunguja et al. (2016b) reported negative correlation coefficient between α-amylolysis and amylose content of cassava starch.
 This suggests that higher amylose starches would give higher resistant starch contents.
 The five types of RS were documented (Abioye et al., 2017).
 In the first type (RS I) starch is physically not accessible to enzymes and the breakdown of the granular structure is limited.
 The second type, RS II, is gelatinized starch and is the common type in most starchy foods.
 The RS III type is produced following starch retrogradation.
 The other types, RS IV is due to chemical modifications of starch, and type RS V is starch consisting of amylose-lipid complexes and characterized with high gelatinization temperatures and insoluble in water.
 The RS concept could be utilized as the basis of describing nutrition quality and potentially as criterion parameter for classification of cassava varieties.

 Applications and utilization of cassava starches and flours

 Starches and flours in the blend can influence each other’s gelatinization and pasting properties.
 Commercial starches are derived from cereals, legumes, roots and tubers.
-Unfortunately, they are usually limited in certain desired properties and exhibit variation in pasting properties, and have unique properties.
-For example, the cold paste viscosities of native starches at 8% starch concentration with same pasting temperature of 67 oC were reported, cassava starch exhibited low cold paste viscosity (1800 mPa s) compared to potato starch (3400 mPa s) (Waterschoot et al., 2015).
-Mixing of different flours and starches can produce desired physical properties.
-The water-binding and absorption capacities increased with increased proportion inclusion of cassava starch into wheat starches (Oladunmoye et al., 2014).
+Unfortunately, they are usually limited in certain desired properties and exhibit variation in pasting properties.
+However, starch from a known source may have unique properties that may determine its strength in some specific applications.
+For example, it was reported that cassava starch exhibited low cold paste viscosity (1800 mPa s) compared to potato starch (3400 mPa s) under similar conditions of 8% starch concentration and pasting temperature of 67 oC (Waterschoot et al., 2015).
+Mixing of different flours and starches can complement each other’s functionalities to produce desired characteristics.
+Oladunmoye et al. (2014) reported that water-binding and absorption capacities increased with increased proportion inclusion of cassava starch into wheat starches.
 Inclusions of cassava flour and starch with other starches in food formulation can give rise to a wide range of properties to the finished product such as bread (Eriksson et al., 2014b).
 Amylose content and granule size of starch are important parameters in the behavior of starch blends.
-Some of the common application and uses of cassava flours and starches are blending of cassava flours/starches with other starches, edible films, soups, cream salads, and alcohol production.
+Some of the common application and uses of cassava flours and starches are blending of cassava flours/starches with other starches for edible films, soups, cream salads and alcohol productions.

 Cassava-wheat composite flour for bread making.